Serving Northern Virginia,

 Aislyn brings experience working in a variety of healthcare settings over the years with older adults and directly in a memory care community in Northern Virginia.
 Her experience includes planning structured in-home activities, guiding reminiscing discussions, regular client outings, and using art and music to connect with our clients.
 Aislyn is a co-facilitator for our memory cafe in Arlington and collaborates with outside partnering aging life care managers and home care agencies as part of a full care team approach to better serve our client's needs.

 Sarah has over 20 years of experience working with people with dementia.
 She worked for a large assisted living company for several years designing memory care programs including activities and care plans.
 Sarah is a Certified Care Manager and has served on the board of the Aging Life Care Association recently.
 She has also been trained as a support group leader through the Alzheimer’s Association and has led groups for several years.
 Sarah feels that working with older adults, especially those with memory impairment, is her calling and she is passionate about serving people.

-Jennifer is a recent graduate of George Mason University where she received a Master’s Degree in Social Work and specialized in clinical practice for older adults.
-She has worked with people experiencing all stages of dementia which included administering assessments, conducting support groups, and leading recreational activities.
-Jennifer is a Dementia Champion and a member of Dementia Friends Fairfax.
-She is currently completing a gerontology certificate from George Mason University and working on the certification requirements to become a Certified Dementia Practitioner.
+Jen is a recent graduate of George Mason University where she received a Master’s Degree in Social Work and specialized in clinical practice for older adults.
+She is a Certified Dementia Practitioner, trained in BCAT®, and currently completing a gerontology certificate from George Mason University.
+Jen has worked with people experiencing all stages of dementia which included administering assessments, conducting support groups, and leading recreational activities.
+Actively involved in the community, she is a Dementia Champion and a member of Dementia Friends Fairfax.